 "email": "john.doe@example.com"

-// ceremony_creation defaults to "automatic"
+// ceremony defaults to "email_link"

 }